Sahapap-Usadee/BaseStructoriOSUIKit/Architecture_Presentation.md

         setupUI()
         bindViewModel()

-        // Use input protocol
+        // Use input protocol with @MainActor in Task Task { @MainActor in
-        let input = viewModel as NewModuleViewModelInput
+            await viewModel.loadInitialData()
-        input.loadInitialData()
+        }
     }

     private func setupUI() {